Muzammil98/Redux-setup-guide-reactJS/readme.md

 ### Install Redux libraries
-To use redux in react.js you will require following dependencies, run the following command in your terminal
+To use redux in react.js, first you will require following dependencies, run the following command in your terminal
    ```
   $ npm i react-redux ; npm i redux ; npm i redux-thunk
    ```